aces/Loris/docs/wiki/99 - Developers/Creating a Module.md

 * A PHP file called "module": `php/module.class.inc`.
 * A PHP file with the same name as the module: `php/my_new_module.class.inc`.

+The namespace must be set to `LORIS\$modulename` for anything defined in the PHP directory.
+Filenames need to be lowercase in order to be autoloaded.
+Class names can be any case.

 The remaining PHP files will depend heavily on the kind of module you are creating.

-The most basic types of LORIS modules are "Menu Filters" and "Forms".
+The most common type of LORIS module will extend the class `NDB_Page` and belong to one of two types:
+"Menu Filters" and "Forms".

 #### Menu Filters

-This is a type of module that displays a table of data with options to filter the values of this table.
+This is a type of page that displays a table of data with options to filter the values of this table.

 The correct way to create a menu filter is to include additional classes that represent the idea of a row in the table displayed to a user.
 This differs from a row in the database itself; for example, a row in the menu filter module may represent a joining of columns across many database tables.

-If you are creating a Menu Filter module, your class `php/my_new_module.class.inc` should extend the class `\DataFrameworkMenu`.
+If you are creating a Menu Filter page, your class `php/my_new_module.class.inc` should extend the class `\DataFrameworkMenu`.

 [See this file for an example](../../../modules/dicom_archive/php/dicom_archive.class.inc).